2004 Chinese Super League

-The 2004 Chinese Super League is the debut season of the establishment of the Chinese Football Association Super League (中国足球协会超级联赛 or 中超), also known as the Chinese Super League.
-Sponsored by Siemens Mobile it is the eleventh season of professional association football league and the 43rd top-tier league season in China.
-The premier football league in China under the auspices of the Chinese Football Association the season started on May 15 and ended December 4 where it was planned that no teams would be relegated at the end of the season.
+The 2004 Chinese Super League was the debut season of the establishment of the Chinese Football Association Super League (中国足球协会超级联赛 or 中超), also known as the Chinese Super League.
+Sponsored by Siemens Mobile, it is the eleventh season of professional association football league and the 43rd top-tier league season in China.
+The premier football league in China under the auspices of the Chinese Football Association, the season started on May 15 and ended December 4 where it was planned that no teams would be relegated at the end of the season.